As one of the more expensive glass types on the market, fire-rated glazing has proven itself a worthwhile investment.

 Fire-rated glass may need to be shaped for intricate places in commercial or public spaces where glass is a predominant architectural feature, such as a hospital or hotel.
 A commercial glass manufacturer often spends more time and labor to create a piece that fits where it's needed.

 Is There a Substitute for Fire-Rated Glazing?

-Technically, yes, there is a substitute for fire-rated glass -- a combination of tempered glass and a sprinkler system.
+Technically, there is a substitute for fire-rated glass -- a combination of tempered glass and a sprinkler system.

 But tempered glass has its downfalls in fire protection:

 - Though one of the strongest glasses on the market, it’s extremely sensitive to thermal stress and uneven heating and cooling.
 A small imperfection can cause it to break spontaneously, especially when exposed to extreme heat.